robvdw/Creating-AI-Data-Products-Using-Jupyter-Notebooks/README.md

 # Creating-AI-Data-Products-Using-Jupyter-Notebooks

-<a href="https://jupyter.org/try" style="outline: none;">Jupyter</a> is an incredibly powerful coding tool for interactively developing and presenting code.
+<a href="https://jupyter.org/try" style="outline: none;">Jupyter</a> is an incredibly powerful coding tool for interactively developing and presenting coding workflows.
 This GitHub-repository will walk you through how to employ Jupyter Notebooks for data science projects [including AI data products].
 We start by explaining how to set it up on your local machine [DIY].

 To be more precice, Jupyter notebook is a <a href="https://en.wikipedia.org/wiki/Integrated_development_environment" target="_blank" style="outline: none;" rel="noopener">cloud-based IDE</a> [Integrated Development Environment].
 Data Scientists use notebboks predominantly to create documents [.ipynb] that can be created and shared with live codes.
 That is, it is a web-based interactive computational environment.
 The Jupyter notebook can support various languages that are popular in data science such as Python, Julia, Scala, R, etc.1